 Working in partnership to create new knowledge, enhance skills and inspire creativity, that strengthens learners, makers and places.
 Explore our work with Higher Education institutions, recent projects, and how you can get involved.

-The inaugural DARE Art Prize was launched in 2016; it encourages and challenges artists and scientists to work together on new approaches to the creative process.
+Launched in 2016, the DARE Art Prize encourages and challenges artists and scientists to work together on new approaches to the creative process.
 Attracting applications from around the world, artists are invited to demonstrate a desire to engage with scientific researchers from the University of Leeds, leading to the creation of new work.
 Prize-winners to date have explored alternative ways to represent climate change; human perception and Artificial Intelligence; and the impact of infrasound on the human mood.

 DARE: Opera North and the University of Leeds